-NOTICE IS HEREBY GIVEN THAT the 2022 annual general meeting (the "Meeting") of the shareholders of Viemed Healthcare, Inc. (the "Corporation") will be held at the Homewood Suites by Hilton, 201 Kaliste Saloom Road, Lafayette, LA 70508 (Lafayette B Room) on Thursday, June 9, 2022 at 9:30 a.m.
+NOTICE IS HEREBY GIVEN THAT the 2023 annual general meeting (the "Meeting") of the shareholders of Viemed Healthcare, Inc. (the "Corporation") will be held at the principal executive offices of the Corporation, located at 625 E. Kaliste Saloom Road, Lafayette, LA 70508 on Tuesday, June 13, 2023 at 9:00 a.m.
 (CDT) for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Corporation, together with the auditor's reports thereon, for the fiscal years ended December 31, 2021 and 2020; - 2. to elect eight directors to serve until the next annual meeting of shareholders; - 3. to re-appoint Ernst & Young LLP as our auditor for the fiscal year ended December 31, 2022 and authorize the Board of Directors to fix the remuneration of the auditor; and - 4. to consider any other matters that may properly come before the Meeting or any adjournments or postponements thereof.
+- 1. to receive the audited consolidated financial statements of the Corporation, together with the auditor's reports thereon, for the fiscal years ended December 31, 2022 and 2021; - 2. to elect eight directors to serve until the next annual meeting of shareholders; - 3. to re-appoint Ernst & Young LLP as our auditor for the fiscal year ended December 31, 2023 and authorize the Board of Directors to fix the remuneration of the auditor; and - 4. to consider any other matters that may properly come before the Meeting or any adjournments or postponements thereof.

-Being made available along with this Notice of Meeting are: (1) the Management Information and Proxy Circular; (2) a form of proxy and notes thereto; and (3) the Corporation's Annual Report on Form 10-K for the year ended December 31, 2021 (collectively, with this Notice of Meeting, the "proxy materials").
+Being made available along with this Notice of Meeting are: (1) the Management Information and Proxy Circular; (2) a form of proxy and notes thereto; and (3) the Corporation's Annual Report on Form 10-K for the year ended December 31, 2022 (collectively, with this Notice of Meeting, the "proxy materials").